madhukarkumar/interal-app-starter/email_docs.md

 ## Customize Welcome Email

-SaaS Starter includes a welcome email template that you can customize to fit your brand and content.
+Full Stack Starter Pack includes a welcome email template that you can customize to fit your brand and content.
 The email is sent to the user's email address when create their profile.

 To customize the email: